| | | | |

 Instructions

 • Add the eggs, lemon zest, lemon juice, sugar, and salt to a large microwave-safe bowl.
-Use a hand mixer or handheld whisk to mix everything together until smooth.
-Let the mixture sit for 10 minutes for the sugar to completely dissolve.
+Whisk smooth then let the mixture sit for 10 minutes for the sugar to dissolve.

 • Whisk the mixture briskly again to help melt the butter pieces and make the curd smooth.
 Return the bowl to the microwave and cook for one minute.